The IGC connects…

 - The Center for Study Away oversees all aspects of the study away experience for interested students.
 This includes providing advising on program selection, facilitating application for approval, and preparing students for the experience.
 In addition, the staff provides support for students while they are away and upon their return to campus.
 The Center for Study Away also manages Macalester faculty-led and exchange programs.

-- The Civic Engagement Center connects members of the Macalester community with community-based initiatives, supports student civic leadership programs, and offers programs which encourage and teach deep reflection on one’s commitments and actions.
+- The Civic Engagement Center connects members of the Macalester community with community-based initiatives, sponsors the Davis Projects for Peace, supports student civic leadership programs, and offers programs which encourage and teach deep reflection on one’s commitments and actions.

 - The IGC works in intentional partnership with the Internship Program, the Department of Multicultural Life, and the Serie Center for Teaching.